Frequently Asked Questions - Technical Support

 Q.When I received my media, the Durham tubes already contained bubbles.

-A. Prior to inoculation of the medium, it may be necessary to invert the tube in order to release any bubbles that may be trapped in the Durham tube.
+A. Prior to inoculation of the medium, it may be necessary to invert the tube gently in order to release any bubbles that may be trapped in the Durham tube.
 Bubbles that are not removed before inoculation may lead to false-positive results.

 Q.Why are some of my Dilu-Lok™ vials yellow?

 A. The empty vials have been irradiated and, depending on their location in the run, some vials may have received more kGy than others in the same run.
+The color of the vial does not affect the performance of the product.

 back to top